encode42/Packed/readme.md

 ### ⚙️ Features
 This modpack focuses on improving the client-side experience.
 All mods work independently of servers!

-**Performance improvements**
-- Utilizes the CaffeineMC suite of optimization mods
-- Utilizes Iris for fast shaders
-- Includes lesser-known performance tweaks
-- Game starts within seconds

 **Visual improvements**
 - Dark mode
 - Vanilla-styled shaderpack options
 - Environmental particles
 - Armor bar reflects what's being worn
 - Camera movements are realistic
+- Connected textures and natural texture overlays
+- ReplayMod and First-person Model for better cinematics

 **Auditory improvements**
 - Ambient biome sounds
+- Reverb, muffling, and echos
+- Realistic player and entity footsteps
-- Sounds when managing inventories
+- Sound effects when managing inventories
 - New sounds when interacting with the environment
-- Music persists when exiting worlds
+- Music persists while changing worlds

 **QOL improvements**
 - Improved recipe book
 - Easier editing of NBT, command blocks, and books
 - Pick-block can copy more information
+- Various improvements to lacking UI elements
+- Additional safety features
 - General bug fixes

+**Performance improvements**
+- Utilizes the CaffeineMC suite of optimization mods
+- Utilizes Iris for fast shaders
+- Includes safe and lesser-known performance tweaks

 **...and more!**